 Michael Proctor

-Director of Software Engineering at MMI
+Senior Principle Software Engineer at MMI

 Michael Proctor has had a diverse range of work experience in the field of robotics and research.
 Michael began their career as a Doctoral Student at Ecole Polytechnique Federal de Lausanne, where they focused on their research from 1987 to 1993.
 After completing their studies, they joined Applied Physics Stanford University as a Post-doc, where they worked on non-linear optics and designed and fabricated novel non-linear devices using clean room lithographic processing from 1995 to 1997.